-The decrease in SCR over prior year is driven by lower non-life underwriting risk and counterparty default risk charges associated with the reduction in business volumes and re-positioning of the underwriting portfolio.
+The increase in SCR over prior year is driven by higher non-life and life underwriting risk and market risk.

-- Non-life underwriting risk charge has decreased largely due to reductions in premium and reserve volumes and catastrophe risks attributable to the reduction in business volumes and the re-positioning of the portfolio. - Counterparty default risk charge has decreased due to lower reinsurance recoverables, lower deposits to cedants and lower counterparty risk for premium receivables due balances. - Operational risk has decreased in line with decrease in gross technical provisions.
+- Non-life underwriting risk charge has increased largely due to increases in exposure, exchange rates and discount rates impact on the technical provisions and an increase in premium volumes driving the increase in premium and reserve risk charge. - Life underwriting risk charge has increased due to the increase in mass lapse risk driven by exposure. - Counterparty default risk charge has increased due to higher reinsurance recoverables and higher counterparty risk for premium receivables due balances. - Operational risk has increased in line with the increase in gross technical provisions. - Market risk has increased primarily due to currency risk where increased assets have resulted in a greater currency mismatch with liabilities for EUR and GBP.